FrankYang6921/midiout-plus-plus/README.md

 It is the easiest way to playback a single MIDI file in accurate tempo with the internal SoundFont™ loader.
 It can help you test your installation and give you a brief impression of the performance of that MIDI file in Minecraft.

 ### Some special MIDI devices...
 When you type in `/mopp device list`, you may see a list of MIDI devices.
 Here's a quick guide for you to pick these MIDI devices.
-If you'd like to use the internal SoundFont™ loader(not implemented yet), then you have to choose 'Gervill' by OpenJDK.
+If you'd like to use the internal SoundFont™ loader, then you have to choose 'Gervill' by OpenJDK.
 You should never choose 'Real Time Sequencer' as it's not a proper device to send MIDI messages.
 In addition, you should never choose 'Microsoft GS Wavetable Synth' either when you have another MIDI device for its poor sound quality.

 ### The difference between 'panic' and 'reset'...
 'Panic' turns off all the notes, in comparison, 'reset' not only turns off all the notes, but also resets all the instruments to 0.